 .

-Named after its founder, Dr. Ida P. Rolf, Rolfing® Structural Integration is a form of bodywork that reorganizes the connective tissues, called fascia, that permeate the entire body.
+Dr. Ida P. Rolf created Structural Integration as a form of bodywork that reorganizes the connective tissues, called fascia, that permeate the entire body.
 More than fifty years ago, Dr. Rolf recognized that the body is inherently a system of seamless networks of tissues rather than a collection of separate parts.
 These connective tissues surround, support, and penetrate all of the muscles, bones, nerves, and organs.
-Rolfing® works on this web-like complex of connective tissues to release, realign, and balance the whole body, thus potentially resolving discomfort, reducing compensations, and alleviating pain.
+Structural Integration works on this web-like complex of connective tissues to release, realign, and balance the whole body, thus potentially resolving discomfort, reducing compensations, and alleviating pain.

-Rolfing® Structural Integration aims to restore flexibility, revitalize your energy, and leave you feeling more comfortable in your body.
-The Rolfing® process enables the body to regain the natural integrity of its form, thus enhancing postural efficiency and freedom of movement.
-Research has demonstrated that Rolfing® creates a more efficient use of the muscles, allows the body to conserve energy, and creates more economical and refined patterns of movement.
+Structural Integration aims to restore flexibility, revitalize your energy, and leave you feeling more comfortable in your body.
+This process enables the body to regain the natural integrity of its form, thus enhancing postural efficiency and freedom of movement.
+Research has demonstrated that it creates a more efficient use of the muscles, allows the body to conserve energy, and creates more economical and refined patterns of movement.

-Rolfing® Structural Integration helps Athletes, dancers, musicians, children, business professionals, and people from all walks of life improve their performance in professional and daily activities.
-It is also an excellent foundation to complement all personal wellness practices including: Pilates, Gyrotonic®, Weight Training, and Yoga.
+Structural Integration helps Athletes, dancers, musicians, children, business professionals, and people from all walks of life improve their performance in professional and daily activities.
+It is also an excellent foundation to complement all personal wellness practices including: Pilates, Gyrotonic, Weight Training, and Yoga.

-*Typical Rolfing® attire for men and women can be regular underwear or loose fitting gym/yoga wear.
+*Typical session attire for men and women can be regular underwear or loose fitting gym/yoga wear.
 Access to skin is ideal but your level of comfort is most important.

-The hallmark of Rolfing® Structural Integration is a standardized “recipe” known as the Ten-Series, the goal of which is to systematically balance and optimize both the structure (shape) and function (movement) of the entire body over the course of Ten Rolfing® sessions.
+The hallmark of Structural Integration is a standardized recipe known as the Ten-Series, the goal of which is to systematically balance and optimize both the structure (shape) and function (movement) of the entire body over the course of ten sessions.
 Each session builds upon the previous and prepares you for the next.
 A practitioner also maintains a holistic view of the client’s entire system during each session, thus ensuring the transformational process evolves in a comfortable and harmonious way.

 The Ten-Series can be divided into three distinct units: